-Internet Sales Tax and the Supreme Court: What You Need to Know
+Internet Sales Tax and the Supreme Court

 If you run a business large or small, it’s hard to ignore today’s headlines: Supreme Court rules states can force online retailers to collect sales tax (CNN), Supreme Court rules states can collect sales tax for online purchases nationwide (Fox News), Supreme Court rules states can require shoppers to pay online sales tax (MSNBC).
 In a news cycle saturated by politics, these headlines broke through because of their potential to impact our economy more than any act of Congress over the last twenty years.
-States will now be able to force online retailers and other sellers to collect sales tax from customers in those states.
+States will now be able to force online retailers and other sellers to collect an Internet sales tax from customers in those states.

-A brief history of e-commerce
+A brief history of e-commerce and the Internet sales tax

 When Amazon and a few of its peers broke onto the scene in the mid-1990s, nobody believed that online sellers and marketplaces presented a significant challenge to the dominance of brick-and-mortar retailers.
 The Internet at that time had only 16 million users (roughly 0.5% of the world’s population), and using the Internet usually involved clunky dial-up modems and having to cut your web browsing short so a family member could use the phone.